wcm-io/wcm-io-caconfig/editor/src/site/markdown/index.md

 ### Overview

-The configuration editor can be used by AEM editors to read and write configuration data in the current configuration scope.
+The configuration editor can be used by AEM author users to read and write configuration data mapped to the current context pages.

-It supports configuration parameter inheritance as well.

 [usage]: usage.html